Arizona ESA · Vendor Verification

 - Correctly set up in the ClassWallet system for the method you want to use

-The three Arizona ESA payment methods — and how to use them to verify a vendor
+The four Arizona ESA spending routes — and how to use them to verify a vendor

 | Method | What it means | How to check | Risk level |